Dufran/pyqt-color-picker/README.md

 Pros:

-- Allow you to quickly create app using python
+- Allow you to quickly create an app using python
 - Full QT syntax
-- Easy way to build general multi platform apps
+- Easy way to build general multi-platform apps
 - Low memory usage

 Cons: